 International Fellows Programme

-The Institute is an internationally renowned genomic research centre with nearly 40 core faculty teams and 1,100 employees, based south of Cambridge.
-Our mission is to use genome sequences to advance understanding of the biology of humans and pathogens in order to improve human health.
+The Institute is an internationally renowned genomic research centre with nearly 35 core faculty teams and 1,100 employees, based south of Cambridge.
+Our mission is to use genomic data to advance understanding of the biology of humans and pathogens in order to improve human health.
 With core funding and state-of-the-art platforms in sequencing, model organisms, cellular genetics and information technology, we enable our researchers to concentrate on biological questions across a diverse range of genomic and genetic science, in both independent studies and large-scale collaborations.
-The result is a unique, vibrant and interactive research environment with synergies and cross-fertilisation of ideas across and between programmes.
+The result is a unique, vibrant and interactive research environment with synergies and cross-fertilisation of ideas across and between our research programmes.

-We welcome candidates with research interests that complement one of our four research programmes, bringing in new capacities and ideas.
-Applications from exceptional individuals who have a different scientific focus within the broad field of genomics are also welcome.
+We welcome applications from candidates whose research interests complement one of our four research programmes, wish to work closely with Sanger faculty and are able to bring in new capabilities and new ideas.
+Applications from individuals who have a different scientific focus within the broad field of genomics are also welcome.

-Ideal candidates will have typically completed a PhD or MD within the past 10 years while having completed at least three years in a post-doctoral or clinical setting.
+Ideal candidates will have typically completed a PhD or MD within the past 10 years as well as having at least three years experience in a post-doctoral or clinical setting.
 Candidates with more experience will need to demonstrate a well-defined research agenda that is relevant to the Wellcome Sanger Institute and impactful to their home Institution.
 All candidates need to be associated with an institute of higher learning, research centre, or hospital within a low or middle income country.

 The Institute is located on the stunning Wellcome Genome Campus.
 This growing and dynamic site is the UK hub of genomic science.
 It hosts the European Bioinformatics Institute (EBI), Open Targets, a Biodata Innovation Centre, and Genomics England Limited’s 100,000 Genomes Sequencing Centre.
 The Campus is also home to the Wellcome Conference Centre and the Wellcome Genome Campus Connecting Science.
 Connecting Science inspires new thinking, sparks conversation and supports learning by drawing on the ground-breaking research taking place on the Campus.